tikpay-engineering/iso8583-ts/README.md

 ## 📄 License

 This project is licensed under the terms of the MIT open source license.
-Please refer to the LICENSE file for the full terms.